Watson-Personal-Assistant/developer/_content/audio_custom/audio_authentication.md

 wss://wa-audio-gateway.mybluemix.net?skillset=industry&userID=John001&language=en-US

 ```
+Use the web socket connection to send audio streaming interfaces messages.

+**Important**:
-**Important**: Include the IAM token as an HTPP "Authorization" header.
+- Include the IAM token as an HTPP "Authorization" header.
 Otherwise, your attempt to connect to the gateway will be rejected.

-Use the web socket connection to send audio streaming interfaces messages.
+- The audio gateway closes the web socket connection after a period of inactivity.
+Reestablish the connection to send more data

 > **What to do next?**<br/>